strimzi/proposals/066-topic-replication-factor-change.md

 A task is first created in the Active state, then moves to InExecution, and finally to Completed or CompletedWithError.
 At most `max.active.user.tasks` tasks can be Active at the same time (5 by default), and only one task can be InExecution at any given time.
 During the execution, a task is divided in one or more batches, which are then executed one after the other.
+A task may include multiple topics and it is marked as completed once the whole task's status is Completed.

 ### Topic configuration

 The [`topic_configuration`](https://github.com/linkedin/cruise-control/wiki/REST-APIs#change-kafka-topic-configuration) endpoint is used to request a topic configuration update, and currently only supports replication factor changes.
 Once accepted, the replication factor change is put into the Cruise Control's task queue and executed asynchronously.

-If partition's current replication factor is less than target replication factor, new replicas are added to the partition in two steps.
-Tentatively add new replicas in a rack-aware, round-robin way, and then further optimize location of new replicas with provided or default Goal list (same heuristic of the rebalance).
-Rack awareness property is guaranteed only when the rack information is in metadata, and target replication factor is less than number or racks.

-If the current replication factor of partition is larger than target replication factor, one or more follower replicas are removed from the partition.
-Replicas are removed following the reverse order of position in replica list of partition.

 The two required parameters for this endpoint are `topic` (regular expression to specify subject topics) and `replication_factor` (target replication factor).
-In order to batch multiple changes in the same request, the Topic Operator uses a JSON payload containing topics grouped by their replication factor.
+In order to group multiple changes in the same request to Cruise Control, the Topic Operator uses a JSON payload containing topics grouped by their replication factor.

-This is useful in case of bulk replicas change (e.g. GitOps updates), or when a backlog of replicas changes is created because of a long rebalance task.
+This is useful with bulk replicas change, which can happen in some edge cases.
+A potentially big backlog of messages may be created when the Topic Operator is not running, or there is an issue with Cruise Control or Kafka.
+Another example is a GitOps pipeline delivering many replicas changes at the same time to reduce the storage occupation of non-critical topics.

 ```sh
 $ curl -vv -X POST -H "Content-Type: application/json" -d '{replication_factor:{topic_by_replication_factor:{2:topic1|topic3|topic4,3:topic2|topic5}}}' \